adityasolanki205/AutoML/README.md

 - [AutoML - Tabular](https://cloud.google.com/vertex-ai/docs/tabular-data/overview)

-## Code Cloning
+## Repo Cloning

 ```bash
     git clone https://github.com/adityasolanki205/AUTOML.git
 ```

-## Installation
+## Implementation

-Below are the steps to setup the enviroment and run the codes:
+Below are the steps to setup the enviroment and run the models:

+### Step 1 - Dataset Creation

 1. **Data Setup**: First the data setup has to be done.
 Download the [5 celebrity Dataset, Kaggle](https://www.kaggle.com/dansbecker/5-celebrity-faces-dataset).
 After the Download create one more sub folder in train and test folders for your own photos.
 Provide as diverse photos as you can find.